MCL Tear Rehab in St. Ann, MO

 Pre- and Post-Surgical Rehabilitation

 Pre/post surgical rehabilitation is crucial for recovery both before and after surgery.
-At Axes Physical Therapy in St. Ann, MO, we create individualized rehab plans to ready your knee for surgery by boosting strength and flexibility.
-Post-surgery, our St. Ann, MO physical therapists partner with you to maximize recovery, concentrating on knee stability and functional restoration.
-This comprehensive approach guarantees you can resume your regular activities swiftly and securely.
+At Axes Physical Therapy in St. Ann, MO, we provide customized rehab programs to prepare your knee for surgery by enhancing strength and flexibility.
+Post-surgery, our St. Ann, MO physical therapists work closely with you to enhance recovery, focusing on restoring knee stability and function.
+This comprehensive approach ensures you can return to your normal activities as quickly and safely as possible.

 St. Ann, MO Physical Therapy for MCL Tears